Cloning detection for ePassports

 Both the Active Authentication and Chip Authentication standards were designed with the assumption that the terminal is trusted to check the cloning detection.
 For the client-server (or SaaS) deployment of ReadID we assume the smartphone (the terminal) is untrusted, therefore the SaaS server always executes the authenticity and cloning detection security mechanisms securely, even if the smartphone contains malware or if has been manipulated in any way.
 For ReadID we have developed a unique solution to implement this in a secure manner in compliance with the standards.

 A recent effort in optimising the performance of passport reading has resulted in an integration of the Password Authenticated Connection Establishment (PACE) protocol used to get access to the chip and Chip Authentication for cloning detection, called PACE-CAM.
-We have already extended ReadID with a working implementation of this protocol and will release this functionality once passports supporting it will start being issued.
+We have already extended ReadID with a working implementation of PACE.
+This is released for Android, and it beta for iOS (status October 2019).